 When turning the tower case into position while you swap or add in a drive, having enough room is a big blessing.

 A large enough desk means you have space for your monitor, no matter the size or amount, but also better access to panels or the inside of your PC case.

 This is a big one when it comes to tower case sizes.
 Since I moved to a full tower, overheating has become a thing of the past.

 Yes, I have plenty of experience choosing the right hardware and knowing how to set up cooling to get the most out of my hardware in any climate, but this has been a huge contributor.

-As mentioned before, you can add more fans and components are further apart.
-Just the combination of those two factors has made cooling easier on all computers I’ve built.
+As mentioned, you can add more fans, and components are further apart.
+Combining those two factors has made cooling easier on all the computers I’ve built.